C4ptFuture/cdtv-os235patch/README.md

 - It adds some quality of life features and fixes some bugs.

 For a more detailed rundown of all the changes see the CDTV OS 2.35 information page on [CDTV Land](https://cdtvland.com/os235).
 For more technical details please consult the [CDTV OS 2.35 FAQ](README-faq.md).

+## Important
+- If you plan to use the **TF536** accelerator board with your CDTV player or A570/A690, please make sure you **update your TF536** to the latest [TF536 firmware for CDTV](https://exxosforum.co.uk/forum/viewtopic.php?f=76&t=5920).
+See the [CDTV OS 2.35 FAQ](README-faq.md) for more information.

+- If you plan to use your A570 with a 68030 accelerator board, make sure you to **remove or disable the A570's internal 2MB memory expansion** if you have one.
+Tests have shown that a 68030 with Z3 Fast RAM in conjunction with the A570's internal 2MB Fast RAM result in an unstable system, with apparently random crashes/gurus.

 ## How to apply the patch